Boberere/Blogr_landing_page_challenge/README.md

 - making html structure
 - using CSS Flexbox and Grid
 - using BEM
-- and many more
+- using JavaScript

 This project isn't perfect and I know it, but I am happy I did it.
-In the future I will add JavaScript code and finish this project.

 ## Author